 What Causes Wrinkles in Area Rugs

 We have all seen it.
 A nice big wrinkle in your custom area rug that looks terrible, people trip over it and you just can’t get rid of it.
-There is a relative simple reason for this.
+There is a relatively simple reason for this.

 Now we go and put some heavy furniture on the rug.
 Well, that will just prevent the normal expansion and contraction to take place in the areas of the heavy furniture, while other areas will continue to expand and contract.
 The result, yes you guessed it, wrinkles.